wallarm/product-documentation/docs/latest/installation/kubernetes/kong-ingress-controller/deployment.md

 ## Use cases

-Among all supported [Wallarm deployment options](../../../installation/supported-deployment-options.md), this solution is the recommended one for the following **use cases**:
+Among all supported [Wallarm deployment options][deployment-platform-docs], this solution is the recommended one for the following **use cases**:

 * There is no Ingress controller and security layer routing traffic to Ingress resources managed by Kong.
 * You are using either the Open-Source or Enterprise official Kong Ingress controller and looking for a security solution compatible with your technology stack.